How Life Insurance Can Help with Estate Taxes

 Several misconceptions regarding life insurance and estate tax planning need to be addressed.

-1. Life Insurance Is Always Free from Estate Taxes
+Life Insurance Is Always Free From Estate Taxes

-While life insurance proceeds are generally income tax-free, they can still be included in your taxable estate if you own the policy at the time of your death.
-If you want to exclude the life insurance death benefit from your estate, you must either transfer ownership of the policy or create an ILIT to own the policy.
+Life insurance proceeds are generally income tax-free, but they may still be included in your taxable estate if you own the policy at death.
+To exclude the death benefit from your estate, ownership must be transferred or the policy must be owned by an irrevocable life insurance trust.

-Many people assume that estate taxes only apply to the ultra-wealthy.
-However, the exemption amounts set by state estate taxes can be significantly lower than the federal threshold.
-Even if your estate is not subject to federal estate taxes, it may still be liable for state-level taxes, making estate planning necessary for a wider group of individuals.
+Estate taxes are not limited to the ultra-wealthy.
+State estate tax exemptions are often much lower than the federal threshold.
+Even if an estate is not subject to federal estate taxes, it may still face state-level taxes, which affects a broader range of individuals.

-With lower premiums, term life insurance is often considered a sufficient solution.
-However, because term life only covers a set period, it may not offer the necessary longevity for estate tax purposes.
-Permanent life insurance policies provide a guaranteed death benefit, making it a more suitable option for covering estate taxes.
+Term life insurance is often viewed as a sufficient option due to lower premiums.
+However, because coverage lasts for a set period, it may not align with estate tax timing.
+Permanent life insurance offers a guaranteed death benefit, which can better support estate tax obligations.

 Case Study: Life Insurance in Action